You've heard about electric cars.

 - Chrysler Pacifica Plug-in Hybrid

-A PHEV may be a great solution for you if you have an unpredictable schedule and often make long trips.
+A PHEV may be a great solution for you!
+They are recommended for people with an unpredictable schedule and frequent long trips, too.
 These cars have a battery capacity of 20-50 miles in range, complemented by a traditional gas engine that picks up when the battery has been drained.
 You can often accomplish daily errands on the battery alone, but have a backup in case you need it.

 There are a few big reasons that people are interested in going electric, and each shopper may have overlapping interests: